gookit/config/README.md

 - Support for loading configuration data from remote URLs
 - Support for setting configuration data from command line arguments(`flags`)
 - Support data overlay and merge, automatically load by key when loading multiple copies of data
+- Support for binding all or part of the configuration data to the structure
 - Support get sub value by path, like `map.key` `arr.2`
 - Support parse ENV name and allow with default value. like `envKey: ${SHELL|/bin/bash}` -> `envKey: /bin/zsh`
 - Generic api `Get` `Int` `Uint` `Int64` `Float` `String` `Bool` `Ints` `IntMap` `Strings` `StringMap` ...